Harvest-Dev/ng-walkthrough/README.md

 ### `ng-walkthrough-flow` attributes

-All attributes are optional and not overriding the subcomponents attributes.
+All attributes are optional and not overriding the subcomponents attributes except `previousStep`, `nextStep` and `finishStep` that will be ignored.

 - `id`: HTML id.

 **Focus zone**:
 - `focusHighlightAnimation`: `true` for show highlight animation on the focus element.
 - `focusBackdrop`: `true` for show a dark backdrop around the focus element.
 - `focusGlow`: `true` for show a glow on the focus element.
 - `radius`: apply a “borderRadius” on highlight zone.
 If `number` the value as change in percent.
 If `auto` use the focused element borderRadius.
 If it's a simple `string`, use it without changes.

 **Content**:
 - `contentStyle`: background style for content container.
 Possible values: `none`, `darken`.